moulimatsa/RPA-with-python/README.md

 1) Python - I have used virtual environment

 # Problems Encountered
-While installing selenium chrome driver for my browser, I got a problem as i didn't update my chrome version.
+While installing selenium chrome driver for my browser, I got a problem with driver version as i didn't update my chrome version.